CRAC import & export#

 Examples of JSON formats are given on this page.

-Examples of uses of the OPEN-RAO-crac-io-api are given below:
+Examples of uses of CRAC import/export are given below:

-// import a CRAC from an input stream
+// import a CRAC from a file or an input stream

-// export a CRAC in JSON in a file
+// export a CRAC in JSON to a file or output stream

 Versioning of internal JSON CRAC files#